 One can not imagine the horror it must have been to lay there among the slain bodies of your comrades while SS soldiers were looking for any signs of life.
-87 of Billows comrades were executed here after being taken prisoners, fate would have it that he would survive this atrocity commonly known as the Malmedy massacre.
+Fate will have it that he survives this atrocity committed.

 For every national holiday celebrated Billows says that he decorates the front yard of his Mount Joy home with 87 flags to commemorate the men who perished in Malmedy by the hands of the Waffen-SS.